ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 #### 2.3.1.1 Assured Contest

 Some **obstacles** don't require a roll to overcome.
 You’ll just do it and keep going, much as you get dressed in the morning or drive your car to work.
-We call these kinds or contests **assured** contests because your **victory** is assured.
+We call these kinds of contests **assured** contests because your **victory** is assured.
 Your GM may want to describe your **victory** as a sweat inducing challenge for you, even though there is no risk of **defeat**, to highlight the heroic struggle of your PC to beat the obstacle, nonetheless.

 As your character advances, the challenges that qualify for assured contests will become more complex.
 If you face a driving challenge, the bar for assured will be much lower for a champion Formula 1 racer than a typical commuter.